Human ResourcesCareer opportunities and resources

 Title IX: Definitions

-Below are some important definitions retreived from the Skagit Valley College Policy/Procedure for Prevention and Remediation of Sexual Harassment and Discrimination:
+Below are some important definitions retrieved from the Skagit Valley College Harassment and Discrimination Policy:

 Advocate: Individuals who assist members of the SVC community with concerns about their rights and the policies and procedures of Skagit Valley College.
 Advocates will: